-Tumbleweeds Art Group is a private art program for children and teens located in small and cozy studio in Greenpoint, Brooklyn.
+Tumbleweeds Art Group is a private art program for children and teens located in a small and cozy studio in Greenpoint, Brooklyn.
 We offer after-school art classes, one-on-one private lessons, museum & gallery trips, holiday & summer art camps and weekend workshops!
-Our class sizes remain small (no more than 6 kids) so all our students receive plenty of one-on-one attention and help with their creations.
+Our class sizes remain small (no more than 6 kids) so all our students receive plenty of one-on-one attention and guidance with their creations.
 Tumbleweeds students are exposed to covering a wide range of artistic movements, crafts, skills and techniques including, but not limited to sculpture, printmaking, painting, drawing, mixed- media, fiber art, recycled art, earth art, classical art, decorative art and so on!
 Each of our classes begin with a lesson and discussion based on our weekly topic then on to our structured project and creating!

 We are located at 117 Dobbin St., Suite 202A // Greenpont/Williamsburg area.

 Hayley Youngs is an art instructor, abstract painter and crafter living and working in Brooklyn.
 She holds a BFA from Pratt Institute and her art has been included in group shows and benefits at the Sears-Peyton Gallery, Fischbach Gallery, and A.I.R.
 Gallery in NYC.
 She is passionate about early childhood arts education and has taught at many NYC children's art programs, including the Children's Museum of the Arts, Léman Preparatory School, The Painted Cloud, St. Nicks Alliance, The School Settlement Association, various New York elementary schools, early childhood enrichment centers, The YMCA, and the America Reads program.